briandrum/codes.forchagrin.com/_chapters/chapter-1331-air-pollution.md

-3. _(c)_ **Authorization of Testing.** When the Environmental Control Officer has cause to believe that an emission from fuel-burning equipment (or any other device) violates Section 1331.05 he shall notify the owner of the equipment and set a time for a hearing, which hearing shall be set not less than ten nor more than twenty days from the time of notification.
+3. _(c)_ **Authorization of Testing.** When the Environmental Control Officer has cause to believe that an emission from fuel-burning equipment (or any other device) violates [Section 1331.05][] he shall notify the owner of the equipment and set a time for a hearing, which hearing shall be set not less than ten nor more than twenty days from the time of notification.

-    Following the hearing, the Environmental Control Officer may further require the owner to make or cause to be made such tests as may be necessary to determine if the device is operating within the limits of Section 1331.05.
+    Following the hearing, the Environmental Control Officer may further require the owner to make or cause to be made such tests as may be necessary to determine if the device is operating within the limits of [Section 1331.05][].

 4. _(d)_ **Test Procedures.** The Environmental Control Officer and owner shall have an opportunity to witness the tests and the results of the same shall be